Drighlington Primary School, Moorland Road, Drighlington, Bradford, West Yorkshire, BD11 1JY

 Phonics screening homework

-Phonics screen check - children's materials.
+Phonics screening check - children's materials.

 Why does my child have to take this test?